 - Get your book nook shelf insert here.

 - How to make a bookshelf insert yourself DIY

 A Book Nook diorama is basically a miniature version of something you can place on your bookshelf.

 It creates a cozy atmosphere in your bookcase and it makes your collection of books look just that little bit different.

-Now, you could buy a miniature Kit like the one from Robotime called ‘Sams’ Study’, which I wrote about here, or you could try to make one yourself, from scratch, or buy fantastic ones on Etsy.
+Now, you could buy a miniature Kit like the one from Robotime called ‘Sams’ Study’, which I wrote about here, or you could try to make one yourself, from scratch, or buy fantastic ones on Etsy or even Amazon.

 In the second case, you can find ideas on Facebook (groups mainly), Youtube, Pinterest, or you can just Google them.

 If you want to support miniature artists, however, there are so many great artists on Etsy.
 And I will dive deeper into those soon and show you my favorite book nook artists on there!